Alex236508/Fuzzle-Browser/README.md

 ## Features

-- Animated forest-themed gradients and UI elements.
+- Animated Fuzzle-themed gradients and UI elements.
 - Multi-tab support with close and navigation controls.
 - New Tab Page with a starry background and quick links.
 - URL bar with auto-normalization for direct search or site entry.